reactome/ReactomeGraph4R/README.md

 <img src="vignettes/figs/readme_network.png" width="100%" />

-Find the interactive one in vignette!
+Find the interactive one in the vignette!

 ## Feedback

 We'd love to hear your feedback!
-Feel free to open an [issue](https://github.com/reactome/reactome4r/issues) on GitHub.
+Feel free to open an [issue](https://github.com/reactome/ReactomeGraph4R/issues) on GitHub.